solana-foundation/solana-improvement-documents/proposals/0167-loader-v4.md

 otherwise throw `AccountDataTooSmall`
 - the status stored in the program account is not retracted, otherwise throw `UnsupportedProgramId`
-- the program account was not deployed recently (delay-visibility), otherwise throw `UnsupportedProgramId`
+- the program account was not deployed within the current slot (delay visibility), otherwise throw `UnsupportedProgramId`
 - the executable file stored in the program account passes executable verification, otherwise throw `UnsupportedProgramId`

-Otherwise the execution semantics stay the same as in loader-v2 and v3.
-Delay-visibility also stays the same as in loader-v3:

-- Re/deployed programs act as closed until the end of the slot, only then becoming available for execution
-- The feature set that the executable file is verified against is not necessarily the current one, but the one of the epoch of the next slot

 ### Program Management Instructions